bopopescu/templates/TechReady/README.md

 DEPLOYMENT DETAILS
 ==================
 vmss_node.json is the main deployment file.
 If you don't modify anything, all you need to do is deploy this file to Azure (be sure to change the parameters in templates/vmss_node.parameters.json first, though; in particular, vmssName must be unique across all of Azure).
 You can do this via portal, XPlat CLI, Powershell, etc. If you do modify something, you will need to use github to make a fork of this repo, make your modifications, push your changes to your fork, then deploy the vmss_node.json file in your fork.
 Be sure to change urls because as is they point to my repo.
 If you are on a *nix box, you can use the sh deploy.sh script to automate this somewhat.
 It takes in the vmssName as its first argument.
 If you change the username or password parameters, be aware that the demo is likely to fail if they contain special characters with meaning in bash.

+If you change anything in the vmss_node/ or web_node/ directories, you will need to tar them up as an archive then push them to github (refer to deploy.sh as an example).